abriqqi.com

 Las tiendas cierran a las diez – The shops close at ten

-The verbs cerrar and similar, are conjugated just like the regular ones, except for the e – ie modification.
+The verbs cerrar and alike, are conjugated just like the regular ones, except for the e – ie modification.

-The verb empezar belongs to this group, as well.
+The verb empezar (to start) belongs to this group, as well.

 Try it yourself: